BARNET SENIORS’ ASSOCIATION

-(h) Repayments of out of pocket expenses shall be paid to any Officer or other person serving the Association for a purpose authorised by the Executive Committee.
+(h) Repayments of out of pocket expenses shall be paid to any Officer or other person serving the BSA for a purpose authorised by the Executive Committee.

 (i) The Executive Committee shall have the power to obtain, collect and receive money and funds by means of subscriptions, contributions, grants, deeds of covenant, bequests or any other lawful method.
-All the Assembly’s funds shall be paid into a bank account operated by the Executive Committee in the name of the Assembly at such bank as the Executive Committee shall from time to time decide.
-All cheques drawn on the account must be signed by at least two nominated members of the Executive Committee excepting that for cheques for (?) and below which may be signed by one nominated person.
+All the BSA funds shall be paid into a bank account operated by the Executive Committee in the name of the BSA at such bank as the Executive Committee shall from time to time decide.
+All cheques drawn on the account must be signed by at least two nominated members of the Executive Committee.

 (k) A member of the Executive Committee shall cease to hold office if he or she is absent for more than three consecutive meetings without good reason on each occasion and the Executive Committee resolves that his or her office be vacated.